A Challenge for Robin Hood: Plot

 Robin and his men next stop a drayman and a pie seller traveling with him.
 They commandeer the cart-load of pies and Tuck disguises himself as the pie-seller, while Robin disguises himself as a monk.
 They go to the De Courteney fair, where they buy a lot of green cloth to better hide in the woods.
 A soldier recognises Robin but is sympathetic to his cause.
 Robin puts on a mask and volunteers for the prize wrestling match with Little John.
 John recognises him and they stage the fight so Robin wins.
 When he goes to collect his prize he grabs Marion and puts her on a horse for the loyal soldier to carry her off.
 He is arrested and is to be hung with Will Scarlet, but a pie fight begins and the soldiers are driven back.
-Little John goes back to the forest with them.
+Little John and Will go back to the forest with them.

 In the forest the men take revenge on the tax collector and start returning the tax money to the peasants.

 The Sheriff's men trick Robin and his men into thinking the forest is on fire and while they investigate they kidnap Marion and her little brother, and kill Much, who was guarding them.
 Robin tries to rescue them but is captured too.
 Three of Robin's men (led by Little John) put fake ducks on their head and swim over the castle moat, despite a guard who fancies duck for dinner, and fires a crossbow at them.
 The three enter via an iron yett at basement level.
 They take a dumb waiter from the kitchen to the great hall, announcing that a "special dish" is coming up.
 They release Robin who was roasting in front of the fire and let other men in.
 A fight begins with the soldiers.